 And my friends noted above responded… fast, not only volunteering, but selecting roles, sending me audio.
 Special hat tips to:

 - Rochelle “Rockylou’ Lockridge for being first to sign up, and starting a list of sound effects in the doc

 - Giulia Forsythe for doing a dramatic CEO of EDUCAUSE and for roping in a few Brock University faculty Dale Bradely, Barry W.K.
 Joe, Amanda Bishop, and Derek Foster to record some short parts.
-I asked her to do a graphic and hope she still does, but I just snuck in a photoshopped in a quick one cause I want to publish this baby.

 - Brian Bennett for doing a granite smooth Rod Serling and the assuring scientist voice in the video

 - Brian Short for his crazy voices!
 OMG he had my laughing loud on the train, especially for his ad-libs

 - Jim Groom for chiming in 3 different voices.

 - Grant Potter for finding the music only version of the Twilight Zone intro.

 Let me remind you, the writing and content gathering took 2 days, and I spent another days worth of time editing.
 This show went from idea to final in 3 days.One thing I found in going from a TV script to audio – you need to be explicit (more than I did) in having the characters address each other by name so we know who they are.
 I only referred to “Oblinger” once as CEO of EDUCAUSE, and the UdaXarian, while had the name “Thrun” in script (could have easily been any other MOOCer), was never addressed.
 There are nods to University of Mary Washington, and inside joke to my friend Kevin, for a CIO of a certain large university named “Cantrell”.
 Brian Short also made this funny teaser video (kudos for reviving BAGMAN!)